pujols/OSU_CSE_5523_2022AU/HW_3_programming_set/HW_3_programming/Readme.md

 * Please run the following command<br/>
 `python3 Classification.py --algorithm SVM --data quadratic --feature quadratic --step_size 0.1 --max_iterations 500 --reg_coeff 0.001`<br/>
 This command will first perform a feature transform with polynomial degree 2 (see the slides) on 2D quadratic data before running the algorithm.
-You will see the training, validation, and test accuracy being displayed in your command line.
+You will see the training, validation, and test accuracy displayed in your command line.

 * Your test accuracy should be close to 0.97.

 * **Please report your training, validation, and test accuracy in the PDF.**

-* You may again play with a different learning rate (step_size), number of iterations, and regularization coefficient.
+* You may again play with a different learning rate (step_size), the number of iterations, and the regularization coefficient.

 ## Play with different datasets (Task 3 -noisy linear data, 2/20 pts):

 * Please run the following command<br/>
 `python3 Classification.py --algorithm SVM --data noisy_linear --feature linear --step_size 0.1 --max_iterations 500 --reg_coeff 0.1`<br/>
 This command will run the algorithm on 2D noisy linear data.
-You will see the training, validation, and test accuracy being displayed in your command line.
+You will see the training, validation, and test accuracy displayed in your command line.

 * Your test accuracy should be close to "1".

 * **Please report your training, validation, and test accuracy in the PDF.**

-* You may again play with a different learning rate (step_size), number of iterations, regularization coefficient, or do `--feature quadratic`.
+* You may again play with a different learning rate (step_size), the number of iterations, regularization coefficient, or do `--feature quadratic`.
 Will performing feature transform `--feature quadratic` improve/degrade the accuracy?

 ## Play with different datasets (Task 4 - mnist data, 2/20 pts):

 * Please run the following command<br/>
 `python3 Classification.py --algorithm SVM --data mnist --feature linear --step_size 0.1 --max_iterations 500 --reg_coeff 0.0`<br/>
 This command will run the algorithm on mnist data for binary classification.
-You will see the training, validation, and test accuracy being displayed in your command line.
+You will see the training, validation, and test accuracy displayed in your command line.

 * Your test accuracy should be close to 0.84.

 * **Please report your training, validation, and test accuracy in the PDF.**

-* You may again play with a different learning rate (step_size), number of iterations, and regularization coefficient.
+* You may again play with a different learning rate (step_size), the number of iterations, and the regularization coefficient.
 Please do NOT do `--feature quadratic`.

 ## Discussion (Task 5, 2/20 pts):